grandchild/linux_installer/README.md

 This project creates an installer *builder* (altough it can create test installers directly) with which one can create installers for customers.

-To create installers with the builder follow these steps
+To create the installer builder follow these steps:

-1. Run:<br/>
+1. In the repository root directory run:<br/>
   `make clean linux-builder.zip`

-1. *(Optional)* Copy the `linux-builder.zip` onto the computer you want to create installers with (you can *create* Linux installers on *Windows* as well).
+1. Copy the resulting `linux-builder.zip` onto the computer you want to create installers with (you can *create* Linux installers on *Windows* as well).

 1. Extract the `linux-builder.zip` in a location of your choice.